“Let the beauty we love be what we do”: Celebrating Libra Writers

 Posted by Sarah Bofenkamp on

 Libras are leaders, critics, and beauty-questers.
 Their symbol, the scale, has been constantly employed in both life and literature: weighing fantasy and fact, connection and calamity.
 They are ruled by romantic Venus and blown by all the winds of the world.
 They are Ursula K. Le Guin and bell hooks, Ta-Nehisi Coates and T.S.
-Eliot, Arthur Rimbaud and Anne Rice
+Eliot, Arthur Rimbaud and Anne Rice.

 With curls as luxurious as their epic poetry, they were born in Ancient Rome in 70 BC.
 They were writing, in Virgil’s case, such masterworks as the Aeneid and Eclogues - balancing such forces as heaven and hell.